chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-07-18-inline-lists-with-conditional-separators.md

 </ul>
 ```

-I'd recommend the first one.
+I’d recommend the first one.

 ## Demo